How do I calculate my family size to sponsor my parents and grandparents?

 To count your family size, include

-- the people in your family (including people you sponsored before), which includes
+- the people in your family at the time of application (including people you sponsored before), which includes

 - yourself (the sponsor)